-The historic Caffe Padrocchi is at the heart
+The historic Caffe Padrocchi is at the heart of daily life in Padova |

 Founded by coffee maker Antonio Pedrocchi in 1831, the café was designed in neoclassical style by architect Giuseppe Jappelli and each side is edged with Corinthian columns.